HTML Code Tutorial

 There are 3 methods of using style sheets in HTML documents.
 They are, linked , embedded and inline.

-Embedded style sheets are placed in the head section of the HTML page and can over ride linked settings.
+Embedded style sheets are placed in the head section of the HTML web page and can over ride linked settings.

 Style Sheet Construction